-Through American Cancer Society (ACS), Canadian Cancer Society (CCS) and Movember, donations to Hockey Fights Cancer support people affected by cancer, their families and caregivers.
+Through American Cancer Society (ACS) and Canadian Cancer Society (CCS), donations to Hockey Fights Cancer support people affected by cancer, their families and caregivers.
 Some of the many ways include:

 Transportation - Getting to and from appointments can be a source of stress for many patients with cancer.
-To help relieve this burden, donations through Hockey Fights Cancer from the 2018-2019 season help ACS and CCS provide over 64,000 rides to treatment for patients, free of charge.
+To help relieve this burden, donations through Hockey Fights Cancer help ACS and CCS provide rides to treatment for patients, free of charge.